MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/account-provisioning.md

 ---
 title: Account provisioning
 description: Account provisioning
-ms.date: 10/05/2023
+ms.date: 10/09/2023
 ---

 # Account provisioning

 Provisioning refers to configuring a Windows computer with the information that is required to connect to an operator network.
 Provisioning is usually performed after a mobile broadband subscription purchase.
 Windows accepts an XML-based provisioning file from the operator.
-The Provisioning API applies a provisioning XML file from the operator, either by using a mobile broadband app or through a purchase web site.
+The [Provisioning API](/windows-hardware/drivers/mobilebroadband/provisioning-api) applies a provisioning XML file from the operator, either by using a mobile broadband app or through a purchase web site.

 The following diagram illustrates the contents and hierarchy of the provisioning XML file.